Build a common schema

 Please refer to the Pagination tutorial for more details on pagination over newly-synced records.

-This example maps Salesforce's User
+This example maps Salesforce's User fields to our User model fields using SQL:

 import prisma from '@prisma/client';